Integral cohomology of quotients via toric geometry: Invariants of a -module

 Then (\ref{plefsch}) becomes:

-\end{proof} \begin{rmk} Note that the previous proposition remains true if we assume that $X$ is a $2n$-dimensional compact connected orientable $C^{\infty}$-manifold and $G$ an automorphisms group of prime order $p$ with only isolated fixed points such that $X$ behaves around the fixed points of $G$ as a complex manifold and $G$ as a biholomorphic morphisms group. \end{rmk}
+\end{proof} \begin{rmk} Note that Proposition \ref{mainlefsch} remains true if we assume that $X$ is a $2n$-dimensional compact connected orientable $\C^{\infty}$-manifold and $G$ an automorphism group of prime order $p$ with only isolated fixed points such that $X$ behaves around the fixed points of $G=\left\langle g\right\rangle$ as a complex manifold and $G$ as a biholomorphic morphism group (i.e.: for each fixed point $x$ there exists an open set $x\in U_x$ and a diffeomorphism $f:U_x\rightarrow \mathcal{U}_x\subset \C^n$ such that $f\circ g\circ f^{-1}$ is biholomorphic). \end{rmk} \begin{rmk} Note that we can find again the generalized Hurwitz formula $\chi(X)=p\chi(X/G)+(1-p)\chi(\Fix G)$ by combining Proposition \ref{mainlefsch} and Theorem \ref{gene19} (v). \end{rmk} The next corollary is a direct consequence of Proposition \ref{mainlefsch}.
+It will be very useful in practice to deal with the spectral sequence of equivariant cohomology (see Section \ref{degespec}). \begin{cor} Let $X$ be a compact complex manifold and $G$ an automorphism group of prime order $p$ with only $\eta(G)$ isolated fixed points.
+Then: